OWASP/appsec-agent/README.md

 # AppSec Agent (TypeScript)

 A TypeScript package that provides AI-powered agents for Application Security (AppSec) tasks, built on top of the Claude Agent SDK.
-This is a TypeScript reimplementation of the Python AppSec AI Agent toolkit that helps automate mundane security operations and streamline AppSec workflows.
+It helps automate mundane application security operations and streamline workflows.

 **📦 Available on npm**: Install with `npm install appsec-agent`